Skip to main content

 Evaluation and Selection Phase

-- Professional estimates: Get detailed quotes from 3 qualified contractors
+1. Get detailed quotes from at least 3 vetted contractors with specific model numbers

-- A licensed professional who’s been working in North Texas since 2008
+• A licensed professional who’s been working on North Texas HVAC systems since 2008

-- Work that passes inspection the first time because we know what the inspectors are looking for
+• Installations that pass inspection the first time, because I know what inspectors look for

-You shouldn’t have to become an HVAC expert to get reliable service.
-That’s my job.
-Your job is to stay comfortable while I handle the technical stuff.
+You shouldn’t need to become an HVAC expert just to get honest service.
+That’s supposed to be my job.
+Yours is staying comfortable while I handle the rest.

-Professional HVAC service means showing up on time, doing the work right the first time, and standing behind our work with real warranties.
-It shouldn’t be this hard to find, but apparently it is.
+Showing up on time, doing the work right, standing behind it with a real warranty.
+It shouldn’t be this hard to find, but here we are.

-Jupitair HVAC: Licensed, insured, and serving North Texas families since 2008.
-We work in Plano, Frisco, McKinney, Allen, The Colony, Little Elm, and everywhere in between.
+Jupitair HVAC: Licensed, insured, and taking care of North Texas families since 2008.
+We serve Plano, Frisco, McKinney, Allen, The Colony, Little Elm, Prosper, Addison, and everywhere in between.

 Need Professional HVAC Service?